zeinalamah/docimation-test-v1/README.md

 The requirements include `matplotlib`, `moviepy`, `pillow`, and `numpy`.

 The resulting video is saved to the `output/` folder.
+Core classes now live under `animation/core`, effects in `animation/effects`, and rendering utilities in `animation/rendering`.
 A simple example is embedded in `src/main.py` and a modular multi-page demo can be run with:

 ```bash
 PYTHONPATH=src python examples/three_page/main.py